bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part1.md

 ```

 There are two parts of this output to pay attention to.
-First, ensure that the controls have been properly set:
+First, ensure that the controls have been properly enabled:

 ```
 Control CallLogging is set to non-default value: true Control ErrorLogging is set to non-default value: true
 ```

-If `ErrorLogging` and `CallLogging` are not "set to non-default values" then the controls are not set properly.
+If `ErrorLogging` and `CallLogging` are not "set to non-default values" then the controls are not enabled properly.

 Second, observe that that the call to `clGetDeviceIDs` is failing and is returning `CL_INVALID_DEVICE_TYPE`.
 Furthermore, observe that the passed-in `device_type` is unrecognized.